Democracy, DPRK style: North Korea holds election

-North Koreans go to the polls Sunday for an election in which there can be only one winner.
+North Koreans went to the polls Sunday for an election in which there could be only one winner.

 Leader Kim Jong Un's ruling Workers' Party has an iron grip on the Democratic People's Republic of Korea, as the isolated, nuclear-armed country is officially known.